 It takes a team

-A team approach to treating your diabetes is recommended, with the most important member being you.
-After all, you are the one affected by diabetes and caring for it every day.
+Experts recommend a team approach to treating diabetes.
+You are the most important member of your diabetes team, as you are the one affected by the condition and taking care of it every day.

-You may involve family members or close friends.
-For example, they may help with meal planning and preparation, joining you for walks after dinner, going with you to doctor visits, or just lending a willing ear.
+You may involve family members or close friends who may help with meal planning and preparation, joining you for exercise, going with you for doctor visits or just lending a willing ear.
 You may also want to look for diabetes support groups in your area.

-Here are professionals who could make up your diabetes health care team:
+Here are some professionals who could make up your diabetes healthcare team: